 These brownies are rich, chewy, and a bit gooey with the luscious caramel frosting.
 A person might recommend serving them on a plate and daintily eat with a fork but I say…”Fork be gone, let they fingers do the work!”
 Besides, half the fun is licking all the sticky frosting from your fingers.
 Or should it drip beyond your fingers and on to the counter top… I am here to say that there is no shame in licking the counter top either. hehe

-There is nothing more satisfying then indulging in a brownie such as this knowing that it is rich in omega 3’s, protein, fiber and energy giving life-forces.
+There is nothing more satisfying than indulging in a brownie such as this knowing that it is rich in omega 3’s, protein, fiber and energy giving life-forces.
 But do keep in mind… it is still a dessert and one that ought to be eaten in moderation.
 I know, I know, you didn’t want to hear that but what kind of “blogger” would I be if I didn’t keep an eye out for you?!

 Before I let you go, I just wanted to say that this brownie can made and enjoyed right away or it can be chilled so the caramel has a little more time to stiffen up a bit.
 It is always nice to have such decadent treats such as this that can be made up quickly (providing you have the nuts already soaked and dehydrated, which is a great habit to get into) for those unexpected guests or cravings.
 Many blessings, amie sue

-Dates ~ if the dates are tough or more on the dry side, cover with enough hot water to rehydrate them for 10 minutes.
+Dates ~ if the dates are tough or more on the dry side, cover with enough hot water to re-hydrate them for 10 minutes.
 Once ready to use, discard the soak water and hand-squeeze the excess water out before adding to the recipe.

 In a food processor, fitted with the “S” blade, place the walnuts and cashews in and process until they broken down to very small pieces.
 They won’t grind down to a powder due to the natural oils in them.
 But be careful that you don’t over process and start making walnut butter.

 Add cacao, smoked paprika, cinnamon, cayenne, and salt.
 Pulse together so all the spices get mixed in well.

-- Remove the lid and lay the dates around the bowl of the food processor.
+Remove the lid and lay the dates around the bowl of the food processor.
 Add the coconut oil, lemon juice, honey and vanilla.
 Return the lid and pulse a few times, then process until the dough starts to clump together in a ball.

-- Line the 8×8 baking pan with plastic wrap or wax paper.
+Line the 8×8 baking pan with plastic wrap or wax paper.

-- Press the brownie batter down firmly and evenly.
+Press the brownie batter down firmly and evenly.

 Caramel frosting & assembly:

-- Pour the caramel frosting on the brownie, cover and chill in the fridge for 4+ hours.
+Pour the caramel frosting on the brownie, cover and chill in the fridge for 4+ hours.
 If you wish to eat it right away, that is fine too.

-- Dust with cacao powder and sprinkle crushed walnuts on top.
+Dust with cacao powder and sprinkle crushed walnuts on top.
 Cut into squares and enjoy.

 Store leftovers in the fridge for 5-7 days.
 Be sure to keep them covered.

 The Institute of Culinary Ingredients™

 Raw honey isn’t vegan but I still use now and again.
 Read (here) why I like to.

 Learn about the wonderful characteristics of Raw Coconut Nectar (here).

-- Dates are an amazing ingredient for raw food recipes, click (here) to read why.
+Dates are an amazing ingredient for raw food recipes, click (here) to read why.

-- Why do I specify Ceylon cinnamon?
+Why do I specify Ceylon cinnamon?
 Click (here) to learn why.

-- What is Himalayan pink salt and does it really matter?
+What is Himalayan pink salt and does it really matter?
 Click (here) to read more about it.

 One of the greatest joys when creating raw food recipes is experimenting with different ingredients… a practice that I highly encourage.
 Daily I get questions regarding substitutions.
 Of course we all might have different dietary needs and tastes which could necessitate altering a recipe.
 I love to share with you what I create for myself, my husband, friends and family.
 I spend a lot of time selecting the right ingredients with a particular goal in mind, looking to build a certain flavor and texture.